-Under Alternative 3, the B-16 range would expand to the west by approximately 31,836 acres (Figure 2-13), increasing the total area to approximately 59,195 acres.
-Unlike Alternative 1 and Alternative 2, the lands south of Simpson Road would not be withdrawn.
-Additionally, currently withdrawn lands south of Simpson Road would be relinquished by the Navy back to the BLM.
+Under Alternative 3, the B-16 range would expand to the west by approximately 31,875 acres (Figure 2-15), increasing the total area to approximately 59,234 acres.
+Unlike Alternative 1 and Alternative 2, the lands south of Simpson Road (and Simpson Road itself) would not be withdrawn.
+Additionally, currently withdrawn lands south of Simpson Road would be relinquished by the Navy back to the BLM or Bureau of Reclamation.

 Under Alternative 3, public access would be the same as described for Alternative 2.
-The entire range would be closed and restricted from public use except for Navy-authorized activities such as ceremonial or cultural site visits, or regulatory or management activities, such as BLM or NDOW activities (Table 2-7).
+The entire range would be closed and restricted from public use except for Navy-authorized activities such as ceremonial or cultural site visits, or regulatory or management activities, such as BLM or Bureau of Reclamation, or NDOW activities (Table 2-6).
 The Navy would close Sand Canyon Road to the public.
 However, Simpson Road along the southern boundary of B-16 and the relinquished withdrawn land south of Simpson Road would remain open to public use.

 Under Alternative 3, construction activities would be the same as described for Alternatives 1 and 2.
 The Navy would construct a Combat Village to support Tactical Ground Mobility Training and would install perimeter fencing around the withdrawn lands.
-Section 2.3.2.1.3 (Construction) details these activities.
+Section 2.3.4.3.3 (Construction) details these activities.